What makes an organization great to work for? Magnet matters!

 - Strategy alignment that is visible to all staff and communicates how your daily work supports meeting organizational targets.
 Feedback is encouraged valued and incorporated from staff at all levels.

-- Relationships with all types of health care organizations and other community organizations to develop strong partnerships that support improved patient outcomes and the health of the communities we serve.
+- Strong partnerships with community organizations that support improved patient outcomes and the health of the communities we serve.

 So you see, Magnet matters to all staff who work at Salem Health!